Program Leadership

 Patricia Weisensee, PhD: Dr. Weisensee’s thermal fluids research group focuses on developing a fundamental understanding of the interplay of fluid dynamics and heat transfer of droplets and other multi-phase system interactions on engineered surfaces.
 Ongoing studies are evaluating flow dynamics of blood (colloidal fluid) in soft microfluidic devices.
 Interventions for treatment of cardiovascular diseases often include the removal or deposit of solid matter, which alters flow dynamics.
 Her team aims to develop a better physical description on these complex multi-phase fluid dynamic systems.

-Eric Leuthardt, MD: Dr. Leuthardt’s team has >50 patented vascular technologies.
+Eric Leuthardt, MD, MBA: Dr. Leuthardt’s team has >50 patented vascular technologies.
 His team is currently developing a novel multi-modal venous thrombectomy catheter that can treat deep venous thrombosis using agitation and sequestered lytic therapy.
 He is also developing new stent designs for arterial aneurysmal disease.

 Gregory Zipfel, MD: Dr. Zipfel’s laboratory studies the mechanisms that drive acute and chronic cerebrovascular diseases.
 His team is particularly interested in understanding the molecular pathways that contribute to the formation of cerebrovascular aneurysms and subsequent rupture, as well as the contribution of vascular oxidative stress to neurovascular angiopathies.
 He is translating some of these discoveries for early phase clinical trials.